Honoring a Great Artist

 Applicants must be Chicago-based directors who have completed college training, and directed at least two professional (i.e., nonacademic) productions.
 Applicants should submit a resume; selected reviews of previous work, if available; at least two letters of reference from theater professionals or educators familiar with the applicant's work; and a detailed statement of personal and artistic goals, with a focus on how the fellowship could help the applicant achieve those goals.

-Applications materials should be sent to:
+Application materials should be emailed to: